Netflix/dgs/docs/generating-code-from-schema.md

 * name - Mandatory field.
 Name of the annotation.
 Eg: ValidPerson.
 You can have the package along with the annotation name. eg: `com.test.ValidPerson`.
 The package value given with the annotation name takes precedence over the mapped package in build.gradle.
 * type - Optional field.
 This variable is used to map the annotation package in build.gradle.
 The package if given with annotation name will take precedence over this value.
 But if neither are given an empty string is used.
 * inputs - Optional field.
 Contains the inputs to the annotation in key-value pairs.
 Eg: `inputs: {types: [HUSBAND, WIFE]}`.
-Inputs can be of types: String, int, float, enums, list, map etc.
+Inputs can be of types: String, int, float, enums, list, map, class, etc. For class inputs, refer to *Example with Class Object*
 * target - Optional field.
 Refers to the site targets for the annotations.
 Refer to [use target site doc](https://kotlinlang.org/docs/annotations.html#annotation-use-site-targets) for the target site available values.

 @annotate definition in the graphQL: